SixLabors/docs/articles/imagesharp.web/processingcommands.md

 ```

 Quality values are clamped by the target encoder.
 For WebP, values below `100` switch the encoder to lossy mode.

+When no `quality` command is supplied, the default middleware configuration still encodes JPEG and WebP at quality `75`.
+If you replace [`ImageSharpMiddlewareOptions.Configuration`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.Configuration), you also change those no-query defaults.

 ## Background Color